mjsflames/c01w24-project-RxValidators/deliverable3/Tasks Assigned.md

 # Joe:
-- Create the Authentication and User creation for the login system
+- Create the Authentication and User creation for the Admin, Prescriber, and Patient login for MongoDB
-- Conduct tests for the login
+- Create tests for the Admin, Prescriber, and Patient database authentication

 # Renat:
 - Admin: Display all patient and prescriber profiles